webpro-nl/knip/README.md

 export default config;
 ```

-Use `--config path/to/knip.json` to use a different location.
+Use `--config path/to/knip.config.json` for a different path.

 ### Let's Go!